 In practice, this means supporting students in accessing internal peace through counselling services and other individual supports, as well as teaching strategies for recognizing and resolving interpersonal conflicts.
 Every member of the Freire community has access to cost-free individual and family counseling services, group therapy, and school-based social workers.
-Trained student mediators work with their peers to help resolve budding conflicts, and help students work together to create long-term solutions and build a stronger community.
+Students will be trained to work with their peers to help resolve budding conflicts and collaborate to create long-term solutions and build a stronger community.

 History of Peace at Freire

 Peace has come to be a way of life inside Freire Charter School, driven in large part by the students themselves.
 In 1999, when our first school opened, students entered Freire’s space each telling stories of horror, fear, and attack from fellow students and teachers alike at their previous schools.
 What these students talked about was raw and emotionally felt, and each and every one of them hoped that Freire would be a place where students and teachers felt safe and secure to do the learning they knew colleges would demand of them later in their education.
 During that first year, the Freire students worked weekly with the school leadership, striving to build the core elements of what Freire would one day later become.
 Peace and safety were by far the students’ first priority, followed by high quality academics.
 Now, years later, students, staff, and parents at Freire are members of a tight-knit family committed to peace, trust, and mutual respect for each other’s safety.

 This peaceful and safe atmosphere is critical to high academic achievement.
 Students cannot learn in an environment where they do not sense physical safety.
 We are not a school with high academic achievement and a commitment to peace; we are a school with high academic achievement because we are committed to peace.
 You cannot have one without the other.